Nonsteroidal Anti-inflammatory Drugs and Ulcers (cont.)

 Can NSAID-related ulcers and complications be prevented?

 NSAIDs are valuable medications for patients with arthritis and other inflammatory conditions.
 For patients who need long-term NSAID treatment, several steps can be taken to decrease NSAID-related ulcers and complications.
 The risk of ulcers and complications tend to be dose related.
 Therefore, the smallest effective dose of NSAIDs is taken to minimize the risk.
-NSAIDs might be selected that have less effect on the stomach production of prostaglandins.
+NSAIDs might be selected that have less effect on the stomach's production of prostaglandins.
 Some of these NSAIDs are called selective Cox-2 inhibitors.
-Cox-2 inhibitors block the Cox-2 enzyme that produces prostaglandins of inflammation without blocking the natural prostaglandin production of Cox-1 in the stomach.
-Currently in the U.S., the only available Cox-2 inhibitor is celecoxib (Celebrex).
+Cox-2 inhibitors block the Cox-2 enzyme that produces prostaglandins of inflammation without blocking the prostaglandin production of Cox-1 in the stomach.
+Currently in the United States, the only available selective Cox-2 inhibitor is celecoxib (Celebrex).